Great Langdale: Pre-history

+The Langdale Boulders at Copt Howe preserve England’s largest and most complex assemblage of Neolithic rock carvings, dated to c.
+3300–2900 BC and rediscovered in 1999, consisting of incised linear and ring-like motifs.
+Stylistically, the carvings show strong affinities with Irish passage tomb art - such as that at Newgrange - suggesting long-distance cultural connections into Great Langdale, facilitated by Neolithic exchange networks.
+Although later quarrying damaged part of the boulders, the site remains significant as evidence of ceremonial activity and as part of a broader regional transition in the later Neolithic, when the decline of the Langdale axe industry coincided with the emergence of large megalithic monuments across Cumbria, possibly reflecting wider Irish Sea cultural influences.

+Taken together, evidence positions Great Langdale as a central node in Early Neolithic Britain: a place of production, exchange, and likely ritual significance.
+Its influence may have extended well beyond Northern England, contributing materially and symbolically to the emergence of Neolithic monument traditions across the region - particularly the Stone Circle and Henge.

 Geography

 The mouth of the valley is located at Skelwith Bridge, which lies about 2 mi west of Ambleside.
 The Langdale valley contains two villages, Chapel Stile and Elterwater, and a hamlet at High Close.
 Great Langdale is a U-shaped valley formed by glaciers, while Little Langdale is a hanging valley.

 Slate industry

 Great Langdale and Elterwater were centres of the Lakeland slate industry.
 Two slate workings, Elterwater Quarry and Spout Cragg Quarry, have been more or less continually working using modern methods.
 Elterwater is the larger of the two, and like Spout Cragg, is operated by the Burlington Stone Company.
 There are various other local quarries now fallen into disuse, such as Lingmoor, Banks, Thrang Crag and Colt Howe.

+Pavey Ark from the valley floor.

 The Langdale Pikes

 The Langdale Pikes and the Langdale Boulders, Great Langdale.

 Among the best-known features of Great Langdale are the Langdale Pikes, a group of peaks on the northern side of the dale.
 From below, they appear as a sharp rocky ridge, though they are precipitous only on their southern side; to the north, the land sweeps gently to High Raise, the parent peak of the range.
 The Pikes themselves include (from west to east) Pike of Stickle, Loft Crag, Harrison Stickle and Pavey Ark.